 - scrap piece of cardboard or a garbage bag – something that you can get spray paint on

-- Grinch silhouette printables – you can get these from our resource library, which is available to our newsletter subscribers (sign up below if you don’t already have access)
+- Grinch silhouette printables – you can get these from our free resource library, which is available to our newsletter subscribers (sign up below if you don’t already have access)

 - scotch tape or masking tape